Undiscovered Horizons: Urumqi to Lhasa

 Enjoy a leisurely morning aboard the Golden Eagle Silk Road Express as it winds through the breathtaking landscapes of China’s far west.

-One of the world’s most remarkable railway routes, the Qinghai-Tibet railway spans approximately 1,956 kilometers, extending from Xining, Qinghai’s provincial capital, to Lhasa, the capital of the Tibet Autonomous Region.
+One of the world’s most remarkable railway routes, the Qinghai–Xizang Railway spans approximately 1,956 kilometers, extending from Xining, Qinghai’s provincial capital, to Lhasa, the capital of the Xizang Autonomous Region (formally Tibet).

 Alternatively, guests can choose to travel directly to Lhasa via plane.